Technologies to Improve Everyday Life for Hearing-Impaired Seniors

 Hearing Aids and Amplification Devices

 Hearing aid technology has improved significantly in recent years.
 Many audiologists now suggest using Bluetooth-enabled hearing aids because they can easily connect to your smartphone.
 Some models let you listen to music or audiobooks, and you can even find a lost hearing aid on a map with your phone.
-Additionally, some models allow your hearing care professional to connect with your hearing aid remotely, making real-time adjustments easier for you.
+Additionally, some models allow your hearing care professional to connect with your hearing aid remotely, making adjustments easier for you.

-Assistive Listening Devices (ALDs)
+Assistive listening devices (ALDs)

 Assistive listening devices, or ALDs, help increase sound quality and volume so you can hear better.
 Examples of ALDs are remote microphones and personal amplifiers that you can use in one-on-one situations.
 They can work with a cochlear implant or by themselves.